-Over the past year we have worked hard to make the Low Ash curriculum exciting and engaging – a curriculum in which all pupils can achieve and flourish.
+We have worked hard to make the Low Ash curriculum exciting and engaging – a curriculum in which all pupils can ‘be the best that they can be’.
 We believe all stakeholders (pupils, parents, staff and governors) have an important part to play in the shaping of our curriculum, so changes have been made in light of feedback.
-Residentials are now on offer from years 4 to 6; a bigger emphasis is based on art and design, including cooking and nutrition; pupils can enjoy peripatetic music lessons; and a wider variety of extra- curricular activities take place for pupils of all ages.
+Residentials are now on offer from years 4 to 6; pupils can enjoy peripatetic music lessons; a bigger emphasis is based on art and design, including cooking and nutrition; enrichment activities (non National Curriculum) are offered in our ‘Fantastic Friday’ enrichment afternoons and a wider variety of after school extra- curricular activities take place for pupils of all ages.

 Our carefully planned and sequenced Learning Journey begins in Nursery with a relentless focus on the prime areas of learning.
 We strongly believe that it is these key skills which enable our children to flourish and develop into eager learners with a thirst for knowledge.

 As our learners move through Nursery and Reception, they experience the full breadth of the EYFS curriculum through well-crafted units of work which are topic based to support learners in beginning to make links between different areas of learning.